The short answer is no. Despite all of the claims out there, it isn’t possible to have a period while you’re pregnant.

 The bleeding is also much heavier, unlike spotting.
 It’s more like a normal period.

-Bleeding beyond the first trimester is usually a sign that something is wrong.
+Bleeding beyond the first trimester often requires medical attention.
 Regardless of whether bleeding during the second and third trimester is light or heavy, with or without any other symptoms, you need to call your doctor for an emergency visit.

 Common causes of bleeding during the rest of pregnancy include: